mjbhobe/dl-pytorch/Tutorial.md

 optimizer = optim.Adam(params=model.parameters(), lr=LEARNING_RATE, weight_decay=L2_REG)
 model.compile(loss=loss_fn, optimizer=optimizer, metrics=['acc'])
 ```
 In this example we are using the `Adam` optimizer and the `CrossEntropyLoss` loss function (as this is a multiclass classification problem).
-We choose to monitor the accuracy metric, with the `metrics=['acc']` parameter.
+We choose to track the accuracy metric, with the `metrics=['acc']` parameter.

 ### Training the model
-This is exactly as before, with the `PytkModule` derived class - just call the `fit_dataset()` (since we loaded data into datasets) on the instance of the model.
+This is exactly the same as with the `PytkModule` derived class - just call the `fit_dataset()` (since we loaded data into datasets) on the instance of the model.
 Alternately, had you used Numpy arrays for data and labels, you would call `fit()` on the model instance.

 ```python
 hist = model.fit_dataset(train_dataset, validation_dataset=val_dataset,